-Britney Spears Allegedly Not Worried About Repeating Past Breakdown
+Britney Spears Reportedly Not Worried About Repeating Past Breakdown

 The singer is said to be returning to her daily life and routine.
 She’s been seen heading out with her boyfriend, Sam Ashgari, and heading to the tanning salon to get a fresh, new bronzed glow.
 She was also recently spotted talking on her cellphone while driving in California.

-Before her release from the facility, Britney took to her Instagram account to let her fans know that she was doing, well, and told them not to worry after some crazy rumors began to spread around the internet about the singer and her family members.
+Before her release from the facility, Britney took to her Instagram account to let her fans know that she was doing, well and told them not to worry after some crazy rumors began to spread around the internet about the singer and her family members.

-Spears told her social media followers that she is “strong,” and that she stands up for what she wants, dispelling the out of control rumors that have been floating around, such as that her family forced her to seek treatment against her will.
+Spears told her social media followers that she is “strong” and that she stands up for what she wants, dispelling the out of control rumors that have been floating around, such as that her family forced her to seek treatment against her will.

-Britney also thanked her supportive fans for all of their love during the bumpy time in her life, and promised that she would be back soon.
+Britney also thanked her supportive fans for all of their love during the bumpy time in her life and promised that she would be back soon.

 Fans can see more of Britney Spears by following the singer on Instagram.